 Here's a profile of me that aired as part of the Makers series on PBS:

 Pat Mitchell is a lifelong advocate for women and girls.
-At every step of her career, Mitchell has broken new ground for women, leveraging the power of media as a journalist, an Emmy award-winning and Oscar-nominated producer to tell women’s stories and increase the representation of women onscreen and off.
+At every step of her career, Mitchell has broken new ground for women by leveraging the power of media as a journalist, an Emmy award-winning and Oscar-nominated producer to tell women’s stories and increase the representation of women onscreen and off.
 Transitioning to an executive role, she became the president of CNN Productions, and the first woman president and CEO of PBS and the Paley Center for Media.
 Today, her commitment to connect and strengthen a global community of women leaders continues as a conference curator, advisor and mentor.

 In partnership with TED, Mitchell launched TEDWomen in 2010 and is its editorial director, curator and host.
 She is also a speaker and curator for the annual Women Working for the World forum in Bogota, Colombia, the Her Village conference in Beijing, and the Women of the World (WOW) festival in London.
 In 2017, she launched the Transformational Change Leadership Initiative with the Rockefeller Foundation focused on women leaders in government and civil society.